 I had saved a visit to Peggy Guggenheim’s small but perfect collection of twentieth-century art for my final morning in Venice.
 The house where I had lived during college was next door to the museum, and I had visited weekly on the evening it was free to students.
 By the time I left, I had memorized the walls.
 It was, then, a relief to find the first room hung exactly as I remember it with my favorite, Magritte’s Empire of Light, retaining pride of place on the back wall.
 I have always been a sucker for his literal surrealism—it appeals to my left brain—and I had it all to myself in the opening minutes of the gallery.

 Next I lingered on a couch with Jackson Pollock and hunted down the Joseph Cornell Wunderkammer that had moved from its former location in the hall.
-When I finally found it I also found something new: an inscription explaining that one of Cornell’s collages was about the Postman Cheval, a French postman who built a Palais Idéal from found materials in his spare time over the course of 33 years.
+When I finally found it I also found something new: a Max Ernst collage with an inscription explaining it was about the Postman Cheval, a French postman who built a Palais Idéal from found materials in his spare time over the course of 33 years.
 I had never heard of Cheval and was intrigued.
 As with Morris and Fortuny, this was a new piece of silk in my cultural web: a thread to follow beyond Venice—perhaps to the palace in Hauterives one day—but one that will forever be, in my head, connected to this city.

 Although the weather didn’t call for it, I ordered a Campari spritz in the museum café, along with a timbale of vegetables from the nearby island of Saint Erasmus.
 It was only 11:00AM, but I wanted a last meal in Venice before heading back to the hotel and then the water taxi awaiting me next to the Accademia Bridge.

 Leaving in style